 Please Note: All horses (except geldings) must be DNA tested.
-Please allow at least two weeks for testing to be completed (this may take longer during busier times).
+Please allow at least three weeks for testing to be completed (this may take longer during busier times).
 Foals entered in sales must have passports so please make your registration applications in good time.

 This rule applies to all horses entering the Notified Colt, Filly (mare), Grading and Stallion Registers.
 The Rule will not apply to horses entering the non-breeding register, unless specifically required, and to horses being issued with basic ID only passports (shire type).

 It is not necessary to be a Member of the Society in order to register and have an entry in the Stud Book.
 However, fully paid up Members of the Society enjoy preferential fees.